 Cash and cash equivalents are carried at amortized cost in the consolidated statement of financial position.
 For purposes of the consolidated statement of cash flows, the Bank considers all time deposits and interbank loans with an original maturity of 90 days or less, and short-term securities that are readily convertible to known amounts of cash, as equivalent to cash.
-Certain comparatives have been restated for comparability purposes.

-December 31, 2014 (Expressed in thousands of Bermuda dollars, except as noted)
+December 31, 2015 (Expressed in thousands of Bermuda dollars, except as noted)